 “Regular folk“ sometimes view digital nomads as tax evaders.
-Maybe it’s jealousy.
-Travelling the world and not paying tax is a tempting way to go about living.
-But, depending on your point of view, avoiding tax in this way is immoral and illegal.
-So what happens when you want to do the right thing?
+Travelling the world and avoiding paying tax is tempting.
+It’s also not a smart way to run your affairs.
+The days of hiding money in bank accounts are long gone.
+But nomads can run into problems when they try to do the right thing.

-Finding a tax expert who even understands the words “location independent” is harder than you might think.
-Even if you find someone who has read a few articles about digital nomadism, you now need to explain why you have 10 credit cards, 5 PayPal accounts, a card for currency transfers, 7 income streams, 12 bank accounts, expenses from everywhere in the world, and multiple addresses.
+Finding a tax expert who even understands the words “location independent” can be hard.
+You might find someone who has read a few articles about digital nomadism but you now need to explain why you have 10 credit cards, 5 PayPal accounts, a card for currency transfers, 7 income streams, 12 bank accounts, expenses from everywhere in the world, and multiple addresses.
 You’ve now got a whole new set of challenges.
-How to account for income earned in a country that has a double-taxation agreement with your home country.
-And where is your home country?
+How to account for income earned in a country that has a double-taxation agreement with your home country?
+Where is your official home country?
 Where is your tax residence?
 Where should you open a business?
 How do you start a business in another country?
 Should you start a business in another country?
 Is this all worth it?

-My point is not to show that being nomadic is a pain in the logistical sense.
-It certainly is, but the real cost is in the mental energy used to figure it all out.
-It can be stressful and anxiety-inducing.
-I even found myself wondering whether it would be easier to earn less so I didn’t have to think about tax.
+My point is not to show that being nomadic is a pain in the logistics.
+But the real mental energy cost in figuring it all out can be stressful and anxiety-inducing.
+At one point I found myself wondering whether should just earn less so I didn’t have to think so much about tax.

 When you’re sick, few things are enjoyable and no amount of money is enough.
 And there’s nothing like an illness to make you long for the comforts of your homeland, doctors you can communicate with, and a family & friends support group around you.
 This topic is important at any stage of life but even more so as we get older.
 Most digital nomads are over 30, despite what the media might say.

 Removing the distractions of work allows me to be present, to be mindful, and to almost meditate on the experience